nazarethcr11/IH_App/README.md

-# inclusive_hue
+# Inclusive Hue App

-A new Flutter project.
+A new Flutter project, Thesis research.
+A mobile Application for colorblind user.

 ## Getting Started